Committees and Meetings

 Part 2 of the Council’s Constitution (Responsibility for Functions) gives details of each of the above roles.

-Policy & Finance Committee – will make key strategic decisions (other than those which must be determined by Council) including all decisions which have a major impact on a number of Council services or on the Council as a whole.
+Policy and Finance Committee – will make key strategic decisions (other than those which must be determined by Council) including all decisions which have a major impact on a number of Council services or on the Council as a whole.

 Economic Development Committee – will assist with policy development, implementation and review in respect of all areas falling within its remit including: Economic Regeneration and Transport; Fuel Poverty Strategy; Home Energy Conservation and Energy Conservation Plan; Energy management; Climate change including Mitigation (CO2 reduction); and Land Use Planning.